SPARK ANIMATION 2017: CONFERENCE

 Josh’s earlier credits include Happy Feet, The LEGO Movie, The LEGO Batman Movie, The LEGO Ninjago Movie, Avengers: Age of Ultron, Legend of the Guardians: The Owls of Ga’Hoole, Sucker Punch and Baz Luhrmann’s Australia.

-Locally born and raised, Keith Blackmore is a passionate supporter for all things animated in the Vancouver area.
+KeithVancouver-born and raised, Keith Blackmore is a passionate supporter for all things animated in the Vancouver area.
 A producer for the SPARK ANIMATION Festival, Keith has presented, interviewed and moderated at many festivals and studios.
-Most recently he was on the Film Jury for the 2022 Taiwan International Student Design Competition, the largest student design competition around the world.
-Besides his work with the Spark CG Society, Keith continues to educate and inspire students in his weekly History of Animation classes at the Vancouver Film School.
+Most recently, he was on the Film Jury for the 2022 Taiwan International Student Design Competition, the largest student design competition around the world.
+Keith is also the host of the monthly Vancouver Civic Theatres’ film series, Silent Movie Mondays, at the opulent and historic Orpheum Theatre.

-As Senior Vice President of Animation Production for DHX Media, Kirsten is a passionate leader who has executive produced more than 800 half hours of animated children’s television, including popular hits such as My Little Pony, The Deep, Kid vs Kat and Cloudy with a Chance of Meatballs and the recently announced series Megaman.
+KirstenAs Senior Vice President of Animation Production for DHX Media, Kirsten is a passionate leader who has executive produced more than 800 half hours of animated children’s television, including popular hits such as My Little Pony, The Deep, Kid vs Kat and Cloudy with a Chance of Meatballs and the recently announced series Megaman.
 Most recently she led the team on DHX’s first animated feature film My Little Pony: The Movie, voiced by Emily Blunt, Kristin Chenoweth, Liev Schreiber, Sia, Taye Diggs and Zoe Saldana.

 Managing all animation production activities for DHX, she oversees the robust production slate of both DHX wholly-owned properties, as well as the work for hire business.
 Kirsten’s enthusiasm to nurture the creative artistry of the studio’s productions has positioned DHX as a key player internationally in the creation of kids’ content.
 She currently oversees and manages the growing operations across two studios with a combined eighteen animated series in production.